sph-mn/sph-lib/readme.md

 * (sph web shtml) - helpers to create html as sxml

 # documentation
-* most procedures and modules have docstrings. extracted documentation can be browsed on [sph.mn](http://sph.mn/c/view/2u)
+* most procedures and modules have docstrings. extracted documentation can be browsed on [sph.mn](http://sph-info.localhost/computer/software/sph-lib.html)
-* modules export the description as a string variable named like the module name and "description" joined with minus. for example (sph vector) exports sph-vector-description
+* modules export the description as a string variable named like the module and "description" joined with minus. for example (sph vector) exports sph-vector-description
 * "other/highlights" is a newline separated list of module names to include under "highlights" when creating a module listing with "exe/list-modules"